- Home

 Completion of Home Learning

-Every student is expected to complete their Home Learning.
+Every student is expected to complete their Home Learning and read regularly.

 Students who fail to complete or find it difficult to complete their Home Learning will be directed to the Home Learning Support clubs in school.